 NMIC is a party to four excess-of-loss reinsurance agreements with broad panels of third-party reinsurers - the 2022-1 XOL Transaction, effective April 1, 2022, the 2022-2 XOL Transaction, effective July 1, 2022, the 2022-3 XOL Transaction, effective October 1, 2022, and the 2023-1 XOL Transaction, effective January 1, 2023 - which we refer to collectively as the XOL Transactions.
 Each XOL Transaction provides NMIC with aggregate excess-of-loss reinsurance coverage on a defined portfolio of mortgage insurance policies.
 Under each agreement, NMIC retains a first layer of aggregate loss exposure on covered policies and the reinsurers then provide second layer loss protection up to a defined reinsurance coverage amount.
-The reinsurance coverage amount of each XOL Transaction is set to approximate the PMIERs minimum required assets of its reference pool and decreases from the inception of each respective agreement over a ten-year period in the event the PMIERs minimum required assets of the pool declines.
+The reinsurance coverage amount of each XOL Transaction is set to approximate the PMIERs minimum required assets of its reference pool and decreases from the inception of each respective agreement (except 2023-1 XOL, which decreases from the end of the covered production period) over a ten-year period in the event the PMIERs minimum required assets of the pool declines.
 NMIC retains losses in excess of the outstanding reinsurance coverage amount.

-Under the terms of the XOL Transactions, NMIC makes risk premium payments to its third-party reinsurance providers for the outstanding reinsurance coverage amount and ceded aggregate premiums of \$7.2 million during the three months ended March 31, 2023.
+Under the terms of the XOL Transactions, NMIC makes risk premium payments to its third-party reinsurance providers for the outstanding reinsurance coverage amount and ceded aggregate premiums of \$7.7 million and \$14.9 million during the three and six months ended June 30, 2023, respectively, and \$2.9 million during both the three and six months ended June 30, 2022.
 NMIC applies claims paid on covered policies against its first layer aggregate retained loss exposure under each agreement.
-NMIC did not cede any incurred losses on covered policies under the XOL Transactions during the three months ended March 31, 2023, as the aggregate first layer risk retention for each agreement was not exhausted during the period.
+NMIC did not cede any incurred losses on covered policies under the XOL Transactions during the three and six months ended June 30, 2023, as the aggregate first layer risk retention for each agreement was not exhausted during the period.